Showing your committment to New Zealand for permanent residence

 4. You have a business in New Zealand

-You have either bought or started a business in New Zealand a year or more ago.
+You have either bought or started a business in New Zealand at least 1 year ago.

 The business must be trading successfully and of benefit to New Zealand in some way.

-If you bought into an existing business in New Zealand you must have at least a 25% share in the business.
+If you bought into an existing business in New Zealand, you must have at least a 25% share.

 We need to see both:

-• a set of your latest business accounts certified by a New Zealand chartered accountant
+• a set of your latest business accounts certified by a New Zealand chartered accountant, and

-• a letter or email from a New Zealand chartered accountant confirming that your business is a going concern.
+• a letter or email from a New Zealand chartered accountant confirming that your business is a .

 5. You have established a base in New Zealand

-You have established your base in New Zealand by having:
+You have established your base in New Zealand if:

-• lived in New Zealand as a resident for at least 41 days in the year before you applied for permanent residence
+• you have lived in New Zealand as a resident for at least 41 days in the 12 months before you apply for permanent residence, and

-• and everyone else included in your residence application has been living in New Zealand for at least 184 days in the 2 years before you applied for permanent residence
+• everyone else included in your residence application has been living in New Zealand for at least 184 days in the 2 years before you apply for permanent residence.

 You must also have either:

-• worked full-time in New Zealand for 9 months or more in the 2 years before you applied for permanent residence, or
+• worked in New Zealand for at least 9 months in the 2 years before you apply for permanent residence, or

 Evidence of home ownership can be: